ruby/ruby/README.md

 1. If you want to use Microsoft Visual C++ to compile ruby, read [win32/README.win32](win32/README.win32) instead of this document.

-2. If `./configure` does not exist or is older than configure.in, run `autoconf` to (re)generate configure.
+2. If `./configure` does not exist or is older than `configure.ac`, run `autoconf` to (re)generate configure.

 3. Run `./configure`, which will generate `config.h` and `Makefile`.